 - Annual high temp 58.8°F

-Known as "Metropolis of Northern Indiana" to locals, people love living in South Bend for its rich history and abundance of amenities.
-If you're thinking about moving to South Bend, Indiana, read on to learn more about what it's like to live in the area.
+Known as "Beantown" to locals, people love living in Boston for its European feel and walkability.
+If you're thinking about moving to Boston, Massachusetts, read on to learn more about what it's like to live in the area.

 Avg Home Price